top of page

 Pharmaceuticals

-While internal family systems therapy, EMDR, or Brainspotting therapy may be of support for ADHDers who are experiencing some form of trauma alongside anhedonia.
+Dialectical behavioral therapy helps with developing healthy coping mechanisms, while internal family systems therapy or Brainspotting therapy may be of support for ADHDers who are experiencing some form of trauma alongside anhedonia.

-Book a free 20-minute consultation with one of Blue Sky Learning's expert neurodiversity-affirming therapists in Ontario, Canada, to come up with a personalized plan that suits your individual needs.
+Book a free 20-minute consultation to come up with a personalized plan to improve your dopamine levels

 Sources